Mr-Kumar-Abhishek/brain-beats-blog/_posts/2016-06-11-how-to-properly-maintain-local-clones-of-git-repositories-in-linux.md

 </code>
 </pre>

-<p>Here you could mount you partition file.
+<p>Here we could mount our partition file.
 I have kept the partition file in <code>home</code> directory (where all the sfs, personal save file and all the other files of <a href="http://puppylinux.com">Puppy Linux</a> are kept), so my mount command would look something like this:</p>

 <pre>
 <code>